Authored by the expert who managed and guided the team behind the Thailand Property Pack

 What's a realistic budget to get a comfortable property in Pattaya as of 2026?

-As of early 2026, the realistic minimum budget to get a comfortable property in Pattaya is around 4.7 million baht, which is approximately $150,000 or 140,000 euros.
+As of early 2026, the minimum budget to get a comfortable property in Pattaya typically starts around 4.7 million THB ($150,000 or roughly €140,000), which unlocks a modern one-bedroom condo in a convenient neighborhood.

 What can I get with a $200k budget in Pattaya as of 2026?